tkbharadwaj/SENSE_GRAPPA/README.md

-# Implementation of GRAPPA for MR Reconstruction
+# Quick Implementation of GRAPPA for MR Reconstruction